 BI Case gives students the opportunity to apply theoretical knowledge in practice by solving real business challenges for Norwegian and international companies.
 Through case activities, students acquire skills that make them better equipped to cope with academic life, recruitment situations and working life.

-BI organises three national case competitions annually.
+BI organises two national case competitions annually.

 BI students from all campuses can participate and the winning teams get the opportunity to represent BI in international case competitions.